With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreFairbanks Memorial Hospital Behavioral Health is one of mental health facilities in Fairbanks, Alaska, located at 1650 Cowles Street, 99701 zip code.
 Fairbanks Memorial Hospital Behavioral Health provides hospital inpatient treatment.
-Fairbanks Memorial Hospital Behavioral Health provides cognitive behavioral therapy, psychotropic medication and group therapy to seniors 65 or older, adults and young adults.
+Fairbanks Memorial Hospital Behavioral Health provides activity therapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.